Wheatsheaf junction

 The next phase of the project will now be finalised to achieve the optimum design for the Wheatsheaf junction.

-A further update will be provided when details for the next phase have been finalised.
+Further updates will be provided when the next steps have been finalised.

 Funded by